 The transit visas are valid for travel within a wider area than a visa on arrival, but it is still restricted.
 For example, a Shanghai visa on arrival allows travel not only within Shanghai but across Jiangsu and Zhejiang provinces – Guangdong is supposed to be implementing a similar scheme this year.

-When boarding your airline may query your lack of Chinese visa – you should be prepared to explain to them your plan to get a transit visa.
+When checking in or boarding your airline may query your lack of Chinese visa – you should be prepared to explain to them your plan to get a transit visa.
+For this reason you may want to arrive at the airport with time in hand.

 The above comments on overstaying a visa on arrival also apply to transit visas.